 Undergraduate study of East Asia at UC Davis is not concentrated in a single department.
 The major draws faculty from many disciplines, including anthropology, history, sociology, economics, political science, religion, languages, and literature.

 The UC Davis program recognizes that East Asian studies majors often come to the University with little or no background in Asian cultures, and that the career possibilities are exceptionally varied.
 To meet these two problems, the program offers a background core of basic courses in East Asian history, humanities, social sciences, and languages, plus a wide range of more advanced and specialized courses from which student and advisor tailor an individualized program of study.

-Students majoring in other fields, such as literature, economics, history, international relations, agricultural sciences, may find courses in East Asian Studies relevant to their particular career goals or academic interests.
-As well, students may choose to double major, combining East Asian Studies with another area of study.
-The faculty are as eager to introduce appreciation of East Asia to future textile engineers, doctors, and agronomists, as they are to train Asia specialists.
+Students majoring in other fields, such as literature, economics, history, international relations, even agricultural sciences may find courses in East Asian studies relevant to their particular career goals or academic interests.
+Also a number of students have undertaken double majors, combining East Asian studies with another area of study.
+The faculty are as eager to introduce some appreciation of East Asia to future textile engineers, doctors, and agronomists, as they are to train Asian specialists.